-Your consent to the collection, use, or disclosure of your personal information can be expressed through written, electronic, or any other method.
+Your consent to the collection, use, or disclosure of your personal information can be express through written, electronic, or any other method.
 The choice to provide Epiq with your consent is always yours, however, your decision to withhold such consent may limit our ability to provide you with certain services.

 LIMITING USE, DISCLOSURE, AND RETENTION